Auau2401/Auau2401/README.md

 **👨‍💻About Me**

 My Name is **Auau**!
 I like to play Minecraft with my friends!
-I am developing in Java, HTML and CSS!
+I am developing in Java, Python, HTML and CSS!

 **💻 Programming Languages**